UKP-SQuARE/square-core/square-model-inference-api/README.md

 ```

 The server will automatically create the model-api instance and add it to the docker network.
 It might take some time
-until the model is available, since it needs to download and intialize the necessary models and adapters first.
+until the model is available, since it needs to download and initialize the necessary models and adapters first.
-To check wheter the model is ready, you can retrieve all available models at `api/models` and check whether the added
+To check whether the model is ready, you can retrieve all available models at `api/models` and check whether the added
 models is in the list.

 #### Adding new Models Manually